TedHusted/awake/awake.md/awake.md

 “I’m not convinced the blurs are drones,” says Callahan.

 “Even so, if self-driving vehicles are being built with a test mode.” says Park.
 “There have to be more safeguards.
-Besides needing special controllers, there should be a switch to enable test mode that shows up in the vehicle setting log.”
+Besides needing special controllers, there should be a switch to enable test mode.
+And test mode use should noted in the vehicle setting log.”

-“And there should be a power-on-self-test that confirms that the ERD is operational,” Tate suggests.
+“And the power-on-self-test should confirm that the ERD is operational,” Tate suggests.

-“OK,” replies Callahan, “I’ll go back to the captain with our recommendations: a settings switch for test mode and a POST for ERDs.
-If nothing else, it will justify the wheelchair investigation — which you’ll have to close as inconclusive.”
+OK,” replies Callahan, “I’ll go back to the captain with our recommendations."
+He ticks the two items off on his fingers.
+"A settings switch for test mode and a POST for ERDs.
+At least it will justify the wheelchair investigation.
+Which you’ll have to close as inconclusive.”

 “What about the Geller case?”asks Park.

-“There’s no new evidence on the Geller case, so we’ll have to let it stand.
+“There’s no new evidence on the Geller case.
+We’ll have to let it stand.
 The manufacturers can hash it out in court.”

 “Still, the blurs feel like an enigma wrapped in a paradox,” says Tate.

 “Yes, it is strange,” says Callahan.
 “I’ll reach out to Mitchell’s boss.
 It was Carla Mitchell and Noah Harper, right?
 And they work together on some kind of task force for OSSA?”

 “Yes.
-What they actually do is mostly classified.
+Most of what they do is classified.
 Still, it was a good whiteboard session.”

 ***